Conusion103/gesti-n_api./README.md

 ├── package-lock.json # npm dependencies lock file
 ├── package.json # npm project config

+markdown
+Copiar
+Editar

-🧾 Description
+## 🧾 Description
 This project uses HTML, CSS, and vanilla JavaScript to practice:

-Form validation (empty inputs, duplicates, numeric checks)
+- Form validation (empty inputs, duplicates, numeric checks)

-Dynamic DOM manipulation
+- Dynamic DOM manipulation

-API calls with fetch
+- API calls with fetch

-CRUD operations with a fake REST API (JSON server)
+- CRUD operations with a fake REST API (JSON server)

-SweetAlert2 for user-friendly alerts (top-right toast notifications)
+- SweetAlert2 for user-friendly alerts (top-right toast notifications)

-Responsive design with CSS Flexbox
+- Responsive design with CSS Flexbox

-✅ Features
+## ✅ Features
-Input for product name, price, and amount
+- Input for product name, price, and amount

-Validation ensures non-empty unique names, price > 0, amount ≥ 0
+- Validation ensures non-empty unique names, price > 0, amount ≥ 0

-Products displayed dynamically with Edit and Delete buttons
+- Products displayed dynamically with Edit and Delete buttons

-Prevents duplicate product names
+- Prevents duplicate product names

-Uses toast notifications for success and error messages
+- Uses toast notifications for success and error messages

-Data fetched and updated asynchronously
+- Data fetched and updated asynchronously

-No page reloads on form submission
+- No page reloads on form submission

-🔧 Technologies Used
+## 🔧 Technologies Used
-HTML5
+- HTML5

-CSS3 (Flexbox, styling)
+- CSS3 (Flexbox, styling)

-Vanilla JavaScript (ES6 modules, async/await, fetch)
+- Vanilla JavaScript (ES6 modules, async/await, fetch)

-SweetAlert2 for alerts
+- SweetAlert2 for alerts

-JSON Server (mock backend)
+- JSON Server (mock backend)

-📂 How to Use
+## 📂 How to Use
-Clone or download this repo.
+1. Clone or download this repo.

-Run npm install to install dependencies (including SweetAlert2).
+2. Run `npm install` to install dependencies (including SweetAlert2).

-Run your JSON server to serve database.json at http://localhost:3000/product.
+3. Run your JSON server to serve `database.json` at `http://localhost:3000/product`.

-Open index.html in a modern browser.
+4. Open `index.html` in a modern browser.

-Add, edit, or delete products using the form and buttons.
+5. Add, edit, or delete products using the form and buttons.

-See notifications appear at the top-right corner.
+6. See notifications appear at the top-right corner.

-📄 Author
+## 📄 Author
 Coder: Isai David Ariza Cantillo
 Email: isaistudio1.1@hotmail.com
 Clan: Sierra

 Designed and developed as part of a learning exercise at RIWI.

 © 2025 Isai David Ariza Cantillo.
 All rights reserved.